ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-08-aws-elasticache.md

 ## Redis

-Single threaded; generally scale UP with larger instances by snapshoting and increasing the instance size OR scale out with more READ replicas; Automatic and manual snapshots work like RDS
+Single threaded; generally scale UP with larger instances by snapshoting and increasing the instance size OR scale out with more READ replicas; Automatic and manual snapshots work like RDS; snapshotting read replicas is a great idea.

 | **Metric**  | **Description**  |**Solution**  |
 |:-----------------------------------------|:--------------------------------------------------------|:----------------------|